pkurto16/CS240StudyGuide/studyGuide.md

 A 2-dimensional array like `char a[2][3]` in C is stored in memory as a single contiguous block, with all rows occurring consecutively, with no padding or delimiters between rows.
 When retrieving memory addresses, it’s observable that `a`, `&a`, `&a[0]`, and `&a[0][0]` point to the same memory address, as the name of the array represents the address of its first element.
 Further, accessing elements `&a[i][j]` involves calculating their position using base address arithmetic.

-Lecture 8:

-### Summary: Lecture 8 on Unions and Structures in C Programming
+# Summary: Lecture 8 on Unions and Structures in C Programming

 #### **Slide 1-2: Structures Recap**